All visual elements

 Default: filterGamma = apply filters to standard gamma-encoded RGB

-Properties intensity, contrastMult, convolution, noise, gamma above are implemented as OpenGL shaders that run on your graphics hardware.
+Properties intensity, contrastMult, convolution, shader, above are implemented as GLSL shaders that run on your graphics hardware.
 The properties below affect all of them.

 filterOrder: If you enable more than one of these filters, the default order they apply in is listed above.
 You can set filterOrder if you want to use a different order.
-This is an array of strings that can include any of <cds>"noise"<cds>, <cds>"convolution"<cds>, <cds>"intensity"<cds>, <cds>"contrastMult"<cds> in any order.
-If you set gamma it's always applied last.
+This is an array of strings that can include any of <cds>"intensity"<cds>, <cds>"contrastMult"<cds>, <cds>"convolution"<cds>, <cds>"shader"<cds>, <cds>"shader(1)"<cds>, <cds>"shader(2)"<cds>, ... in any order.

-filterGamma applies a gamma decoding before any intensity, contrastMult, convolution, noise filters and then its inverse (re-encoding) after them and before display.
+filterGamma applies a gamma decoding before any intensity, contrastMult, convolution, shader and then its inverse (re-encoding) after them and before display.
 You can use this to apply these filters to a representation that models the physical luminance the element will produce as opposed to its standard gamma-encoded RGB, assuming the filterGamma you set correctly models the total mapping from gamma-encoded RGB → luminance for your display (note this total mapping is generally not just your graphics card's gamma table—see screen object gamma for more information).
-For example, you could use filterGamma with a blur convolution to simulate reduced visual acuity at the eye.
+For example, you could use filterGamma with a blur convolution to simulate reduced visual acuity at the eye. filterGamma is ignored if no convolution filters are applied.

 filterGamma can be one number for simple power law gamma decoding/re-encoding (e.g. the standard 2.2).
 Or it can be an n×3 matrix with columns corresponding to RGB color channels, rows corresponding to input intensities (e.g. for 1024 rows: 0, 1/1024, 2/1024, ...
 1), and numbers = output intensities between 0–1.

-filterGamma doesn't change the gamma decoding that is actually applied to the element display—for that use element gamma above or screen object gamma.
-You can also mix using filterGamma with element or screen gamma.
-Element gamma always comes after filterGamma, and then screen gamma after that.
+filterGamma doesn't change the gamma decoding that is actually applied element displays—for that add a screen object and set its property gamma.
+You can also mix using filterGamma with screen gamma.

 Example

-If the element display has low dynamic range at low levels (e.g. levels 15–20 out of 256 at 32 bits/px) and you apply a filter like intensity that scales it up to e.g. 150–200, it would remain quantized into 6 levels but the quantization would then be easily visible.
-To fix this you could set the element's pixel resolution = 64 or 128 such that the same initial range would be quantized into 6,144 or 100,663,296 levels, which would continue to look smooth when scaled up.
+If an element display has low dynamic range at low levels (e.g. levels 15–20 out of 256 at 8 bits) and you apply a filter like intensity that scales it up, e.g. ×10 to 150–200, the quantization would become easily visible since it would be distributed across much more of the dynamic range of the screen.
+To avoid this you could set the element's channel resolution = 16 or 32 bits such that the same initial range would be quantized into 6,144 or 100,663,296 levels, which would still look smooth when scaled up.

 backColor